HORTICULTURE

 Members:

-Erik Alexandersson – SLU, SE
+Erik Alexandersson – SLU Alnarp, SE

 Jaap Bakker – WUR, NL

-Elisa Bellucci – UNIVPM, IT
+Elisa Bellucci – Univ PM Ancona, IT

 Jorge Canhoto – Univ.
 Coimbra, PT